scaleapi/llm-engine/docs/guides/fine_tuning.md

 See the [Model Zoo](../../model_zoo) to see which models have fine-tuning support.

 Once the fine-tune is launched, you can also [get the status of your fine-tune](../../api/python_client/#llmengine.fine_tuning.FineTune.get).
+You can also [list events that your fine-tune produces](../../api/python_client/#llmengine.fine_tuning.FineTune.get_events).

 ## Making inference calls to your fine-tune